snow-jallen/cs1810_jsdemo2/LabInstructions.md

 Currently we are adding elements to the DOM by updating the `innerHTML` attribute with strings.
 This has worked so far, but it has some limitations.
 We cannot attach event listeners to the elements we just created.

 1. Refactor `drawBooks` to not use the `innerHTML` attribute, instead use the [createElement](https://www.w3schools.com/jsref/met_document_createelement.asp) function with the `appendChild` function
 2. Update `drawBooks` to attach a listener to the click event of the `tr` before it is appended to the DOM.
-This listener should:
-   1. replace the contents of the `id="selectedBookTitle"` with the title of the book selected
+This listener should replace the contents of the `id="selectedBookTitle"` with the title of the book selected

 ## Filter